getsolus/solus-site.github.io/content/blog/solus-3-released.md

 #### Nautilus

-Solus GNOME Edition ships with a patched Nautilus that re-introduces the graphical option for the "Enter Location" option that was removed in Nautilus, enabling users to more easily type a location to navigate to rather than needing to memorize keyboard shortcuts.
+Solus GNOME Edition ships with a patched Nautilus that re-introduces the graphical option for the "Enter Location" option that was removed in Nautilus, enabling users to more easily access the functionality to type a location to navigate.

 #### Other Fixes